scipy-conference/scipy_proceedings/papers/oliver_beckstein/oliver_beckstein.rst

 Three popular examples are PyLOOS_ :cite:`Romo:2014bh`, mdtraj_ :cite:`McGibbon:2015aa`, and pytraj_ :cite:`Nguyen:2016aa`.
-PyLOOS :cite:`Romo:2014bh` consists of Python bindings to the C++ LOOS_ library :cite:`Romo:2009zr`; in order to aid novice users, LOOS also provides about 140 small stand-alone tools that each focus on a single task. mdtraj :cite:`McGibbon:2015aa` is similar to MDAnalysis in many aspects but focuses even more on being a light-weight building block for other packages; it also includes a number of innovative performance optimizations. pytraj_ :cite:`Nguyen:2016aa` is a versatile Python frontend to the popular and powerful ``cpptraj`` tool :cite:`Roe:2013zr` and is particularly geared towards users of the Amber MD package :cite:`Case:2005uq`.
+PyLOOS :cite:`Romo:2014bh` consists of Python bindings to the C++ LOOS_ library :cite:`Romo:2009zr`; in order to aid novice users, LOOS also provides about 140 small stand-alone tools that each focus on a single task. mdtraj :cite:`McGibbon:2015aa` is similar to MDAnalysis in many aspects but focuses even more on being a light-weight building block for other packages; it also includes a number of innovative performance optimizations. pytraj :cite:`Nguyen:2016aa` is a versatile Python frontend to the popular and powerful ``cpptraj`` tool :cite:`Roe:2013zr` and is particularly geared towards users of the Amber MD package :cite:`Case:2005uq`.
 These three packages and MDAnalysis have in common that they are built on an object model of the underlying data (such as groups of particles or a trajectory), use compiled code in C, C++ or Cython to accelerate time critical bottlenecks, and have a "Pythonic" user interface.
 LOOS and MDAnalysis share a similar object-oriented philosophy in their user interface design.
-In contrast, mdtraj and pytraj :cite:`Nguyen:2016aa` expose a functional user interface.
+In contrast, mdtraj and pytraj expose a functional user interface.
 Both approaches have advantages and the existence of different "second generation" Python packages for the analysis of MD simulations provides many good choices for users and a fast moving and stimulating environment for developers.

 .. _MDAnalysis: http://mdanalysis.org